Backend Development

 import { test } from '@japa/runner'

-import { QueueFake } from '#tests/helpers/queue_fake'
+import QueueFake from '#tests/helpers/queue_fake'

 import SendVerificationEmailJob from '#jobs/send_verification_email_job'

-test('dispatches verification email job', async ({ assert }) => {
+test('dispatches verification email job', async ({ assert, cleanup }) => {

 // ... create user ...

-const jobs = queueFake.getDispatchedJobs()
+const jobs = QueueFake.getDispatchedJobs()

 assert.lengthOf(jobs, 1)